legion2809/TelegramBotCSharp/README.md

 # TelegramBotCSharp
-Telegram bot written on C# using "Telegram.Bot" library
+Telegram bot written on C# using "Telegram.Bot" and "System.Data.SQLite" packages